 – Angelica, mother to Norah, Hopebridge Center in Roswell, GA

 “People with autism see things differently through their minds and eyes.
 Yes, these individuals may be ‘different’ – as everyone is – but that is not a negative thing.
 Each is special in his or her own unique way and we have a lot to learn from them.
 Autism is truly like a puzzle; we have to put together the pieces to find out what works for each person.”

 – Richard, father to Jacob, Hopebridge Center in Cincinnati, OH

 “Each kid with autism is like a little box of jewels.
 There is so much possibility inside; you just have to find all the right keys to access all of it.”

-Interested in learning more about ASD?
-We don’t get into the signs of autism, how to officially identify it, or various treatment options in this post, but check out the rest of the content on our blog to dive deeper into these topics.
+Are you interested in learning more about ASD?
+While we don’t get into the signs of autism, how to obtain an official autism diagnosis, or ABA therapy as a treatment opportunity in this post, check out the rest of the content on our blog to dive deeper into these topics.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.